'Guardian Angel' describes pitched battle with New York looters: 'We don't surrender or retreat'

 As the night progressed, the mayhem escalated.
 At about 10:45, the looters reappeared – and this time, they had tripled in size to some 300 – most of them armed with anything from hammers, lock cutters and claw hammers to baseball bats and machetes.

-"They started swinging at us," Sliwa, who stood out front of the shoe store.
+"They started swinging at us," said Sliwa, who stood out front of the shoe store.
 "But we were not going to let them get inside; we were slamming and jamming quite a few of them.
 They were throwing glass bottles filled with liquids, as well as bricks and rocks.
 It was quite the battle."

-Sliwa said they managed to hold out until the NYPD descended on the scene at around 11.45, prompting some to scurry to a nearby McDonald's to steal, while others got away, and some were arrested.
+Sliwa said they managed to hold out until the NYPD descended on the scene at around 11:45 p.m., prompting some to scurry to a nearby McDonald's to steal, while others got away and some were arrested.

 However, the veteran volunteer "angel" underscored that the recently passed bail reform in New York – which came in play at the beginning of 2020 and essentially means that those apprehended don't need to post bail – is contributing to the ongoing turmoil that has clenched the city for multiple consecutive nights.

-"It has almost become a badge of courage for (the looters)," Silwa conjectured.
+"It has almost become a badge of courage for (the looters)," Sliwa conjectured.
 "They get out in a few hours, and get to tell their friends they got written up.
 It's like earning their stripes."

 GEORGE FLOYD UNREST: POLICE OUT IN FORCE IN MAJOR CITIES TO TAMP DOWN ON RIOTS AS CURFEWS TAKE EFFECT

-In the early hours of Wednesday, Silwa was treated for a linear fracture of the jaw at Bellevue Hospital overnight, while fellow Guardian Angel, Aram Sabet, sustained a broken eye socket and broken nose, and received 48 stitches.
-But despite the wounds, Silwa pledged to be right back into the thick of it Wednesday.
+In the early hours of Wednesday, Sliwa had to be treated for a linear fracture of the jaw at Bellevue Hospital, while fellow Guardian Angel Aram Sabet sustained a broken eye socket and broken nose and received 48 stitches.

+Despite the wounds, Sliwa pledged to be right back into the thick of it Wednesday.

 "We train for these kinds of things; we won't fold.
 We are defiant," he asserted.
 "We want to make a difference in these neighborhoods."

-In observing the many nights of rioting not only in New York but in the dozens of cities nationwide, Silwa, who survived an attempted mob kidnapping in the 1990s as well as multiple other attacks, said there are hallmarks and common threads to how it unfolds night after night.
+In observing the many nights of rioting not only in New York but in the dozens of cities nationwide, Sliwa, who survived an attempted mob kidnapping in the 1990s as well as multiple other attacks, said there are hallmarks and common threads to how it unfolds night after night.

 "The pattern is that looters come out and join any existing demonstration towards the end, then they splinter off into packs," he noted.
 "Some of them go off on scooters and scout the area; then they start flash-mobbing on their iPhones and quick messaging others and boom, they hit an area with as many people as possible and in full force."